Yellow-legged Gull Larus michahellis Naumann, 1840

 Habitat

-This species is found in all islands of the Madeira archipelago as well as the Canary Islands, the Azores and along the coasts of the Mediterranean.
+This species is found in all islands of the Madeira archipelago as well as the Canary Islands, the Azores and along the Mediterranean coasts.

 The Yellow-legged Gull is found in a great variety of habitats, preferring quieter locations such as small islands and coastal cliffs to spend the night and nest.
 During the day, these birds are commonly seen in large numbers in areas where there is food abundance, namely, around fish markets or harbours and refuse dumps though it is easily seen in smaller groups near the coast all around the islands of Madeira and Porto Santo.